 Building Community Through Healthy Food

-Delivering food is just the start.
-Our Food Delivery Networks are creating connections to the larger community – among neighbors who pack and deliver groceries , other seniors and people with disabilities, and neighborhood organizations.
-Each network is a partnership among community leaders, neighborhood organizations, local pantries, the San Francisco Food Bank, and San Francisco’s Department of Aging and Adult Services.
+Each Food Delivery Network is a partnership among community leaders, neighborhood organizations, local pantries, the San Francisco Food Bank, and San Francisco’s Department of Aging and Adult Services.

 Since 2009, the OMI network has delivered groceries to isolated neighbors and organized activities such as a twice-weekly walking group, regular computer classes, a monthly breast cancer support group, and an annual Aging While Black Forum to provide Neighborhood Volunteers and the wider community with opportunities to connect and support one another.